Home Page Check Accessibility, HTML, CSS, Broken Links & Spelling

 If a word isn't found in the matching dictionary then a spelling mistake is displayed in the results.
 A list of suggested corrections may also be displayed as well.

 The following page details how to get the best out of the spell checking system using the many Spell check options available.
-These have changed considerably since v10, so users of older releases of Total Validator may also need to check the Migration section.
+These have changed considerably since v10, so users of old releases of Total Validator may also need to check the Migration section.

 Internal dictionaries